 Your content can also be tailored to target very specific audiences that are further down the marketing funnel to enhance desire and encourage individuals to make reach the purchase decision stage.
 Creating content that answers specific questions that a current customer or competitor’s customer may have will help build brand loyalty.

 Regular blog posting is an extremely effective yet often overlooked method of lead generation.
 Blogging is the best way to bring in organic traffic because you can create highly targeted content for every possible audience you may want to reach.
 Search engines like Google will automatically rank your content based on the keywords used in your posts.

 Social media is another popular form of content marketing.
 A strong social media presence is invaluable for your brand image.
-It offers a more “natural” way of connecting with current and potential customers through posting, liking, commenting and sharing.
-You can show off your brand personality and connect with followers on a more personal level to attract new leads and build a deeper brand loyalty.
+It offers a more “natural” way of connecting with current and potential customers through posting, liking, commenting, and sharing.
+You can show off your brand personality and connect with followers on a more personal level to attract new leads and build deeper brand loyalty.

 When deciding if content marketing is right for your business, the answer depends on your objective.
 Content marketing is a great long-term strategy for lead generation and it may take longer to see results than other forms of online advertising like PPC marketing.
-On the other hand, content marketing has better longevity because there is no limit to the amount of leads it can bring in.
+On the other hand, content marketing has better longevity because there is no limit to the number of leads it can bring in.
 PPC sales will disappear as soon as you stop paying for the ads.

 If you’re looking for a more permanent solution to building your brand online, a combination of multiple marketing channels is often the best approach to allow your company to drive desired results both in the short and long term horizons.
-This might include using content marketing, PPC ads and search engine optimization.
+This might include using content marketing, PPC ads, and search engine optimization.